Fairy Queen, Rajasthan

 The Historical Journey Of Fairy Queen

-In the year 1855, when the Fairy Queen was constructed in Leeds, England, nobody probably expected it to attract so much of tourists’ attention as it does today.
+In the year 1855, when the Fairy Queen was constructed in Leeds, England, nobody probably expected it to attract so much tourists’ attention as it does today.
 At that point in time, it was sent to Calcutta (it reached here in 1895) where it was fondly named the Fairy Queen and given the number 22 by its then possessor, the East India Company.
 After spending more than a decade pulling mail trains between Howrah – Raniganj and assisting in the construction work in Bihar, it was placed on a pedestal outside the Howrah Railway station.
 For the next 34 years, it attracted the attention of whoever came to the Howrah station.

 Between 1943 to 1997, the Fairy Queen satiated the curiosity of students of the Railway Zonal Training School at Chandausi and visitors of the newly constructed Rail Transport Museum at Chanakyapuri, New Delhi.
-In 1972, it also earned itself the heritage status from the government of India.
+In 1972, it also earned its heritage status from the government of India.

 However, more fame was still in the store and it was in the year 1997 that the Fairy Queen got it.
 The phenomenal success of the Palace on Wheels inspired the tourism department to bring out this heritage train from the confines of the Railway Museum and convert it into a tourists’ train.